tensorflow/tfjs/README.md

 Currently TensorFlow.js only supports a limited set of TensorFlow Ops.
 See the [full list](./docs/supported_ops.md).
-If your model uses an unsupported ops, the `tensorflowjs_converter` script will fail and produce a list of the unsupported ops in your model.
+If your model uses unsupported ops, the `tensorflowjs_converter` script will fail and produce a list of the unsupported ops in your model.
 Please file issues to let us know what ops you need support with.

 ## Loading the weights only

-If you prefer to load the weights only, you can use follow code snippet.
+If you prefer to load the weights only, you can use the following code snippet.

 ```typescript
 import * as tf from '@tensorflow/tfjs';